 A: Most Interest House residents are required to be on a meal plan.
 Bon Appétit delivers dinner to the houses four nights each week so that residents can enjoy a family-style dinner.
-For the remainder of their meals, IHC residents can go to any of the dining halls on campus (Prentiss dining hall is a short walk from any house).
+For the remainder of their meals, IHC residents can go to any of the other dining options on campus.
 The only exception is the Community Service House (Co-op): residents there cook their meals together, and are not required to have a meal plan.

 Q: Do the houses have internet?